FZambia/centrifuge/docs/content/description.rst

 Overview
 ~~~~~~~~

-Here I'll try to explain how Centrifuge actually works.
+In this chapter I'll try to explain how Centrifuge actually works.

 In a few words - clients from browsers connect to Centrifuge, after connecting clients
 subscribe on channels.
 And every message which was published into channel will be sent
 to all clients which are currently subscribed on this channel.

 When you start Centrifuge instance you start Tornado instance on a certain port number.
 That port number can be configured using command-line option ``--port`` .
-By default it is 8000.
+By default ``8000``.
 You can also specify the address to bind to with the ``--address`` option.
-For example you can specify ``localhost`` which is recommended if you want to keep centrifuge behind a proxy (e.g.: Nginx).
+For example you
+can specify ``localhost`` which is recommended if you want to keep Centrifuge behind a
+proxy (e.g.: Nginx).
 The port and the address will eventually be used by Tornado's TCPServer.

 In general you should provide path to JSON configuration file when starting Centrifuge instance
 using ``--config`` option.
 You can start Centrifuge without configuration file but this is